jpbourgeon/pouchdb-nextjs-router/docs/04_performance.md

 # Benchmark pouchdb-nextjs-router against pouchdb-express-router
 docker run --rm pouchdbnextjsrouter npm run benchmark

+# if your run the benchmark in interactive mode, you can grab the benchmark's result formatted in markdown from /usr/src/perf.md
+docker run --it pouchdbnextjsrouter bash npm run benchmark vi /usr/src/perf.md

 # Time pouchdb-nextjs-router only
 docker run --rm pouchdbnextjsrouter time